donlnz/simple-osr-ruleset/Classes/Fighter.md

-The fighter is a warrior trained in battle and in the use of heavy armor and deadly weapons.
+The Fighter is a warrior trained in battle and in the use of heavy armor and deadly weapons.
 Fighers include knights, soldiers, guardsmen, barbarian warriors, viking raiders, and any similarly in-your-face violent types.

 ## Advancement
 | Level | XP  | To Hit | Save |